On the number of tuples of group elements satisfying a first-order formula: Abstract

 \section{Abstract}

-Our result contains as special cases the Frobenius theorem (1895) on the number of solutions to the equation $x^n=1$ in a finite group and the Solomon theorem (1969) on the number of solutions in a group to systems of equations with fewer equations than unknowns.
-We consider arbitrary first-order formulae in the group language with constants instead of systems of equations.
-Our result generalizes substantially a theorem of Klyachko and Mkrtchyan (2014) on this topic.
+Our result contains as special cases the~Frobenius theorem (1895) on the~number of~solutions to~the~equation $x^n=1$ in~a~finite group and the~Solomon theorem (1969) on the~number of~solutions in~a~group to systems of~equations with fewer equations than unknowns.
+Instead of~systems of~equations, we consider arbitrary first-order formulae in~the~group language with constants.
+Our~result substantially generalizes the~Klyachko--Mkrtchyan theorem (2014) on this topic.